hsanchez/hsanchez.github.io/_posts/2012-04-29-twitter-bullying-detection-report.md

 title: My Twitter Bullying Detection Project
 ---

-According to Google Analytics and to other sources, my Data Mining project titled ``Twitter Bullying Detection'' is getting some attention.
+According to Google Analytics and to other sources, my data mining project titled ``Twitter Bullying Detection'' is getting some attention.
 An earlier version of the project report was hosted on the co-author of the project's [website](http://users.soe.ucsc.edu/~shreyask/index.html).
 This version is good in terms of communicating the project's main idea and motivation.
 However, I think it is always important to have the latest version available.
 Therefore, I decided to post this latest version [here](http://dl.dropbox.com/u/11902217/huascarsanchez_and_shreyaskumar-twitterbullyingdection-fnl.pdf).

 Also, for the sake of convenience, I decided to post the report's abstract too: